text.skipToContent text.skipToNavigation

 Machine Vision Cameras

-• Image evaluation takes place via the machine vision controller and the image processing software
+• Image evaluation is performed either via the machine vision controller and the image processing software or as a stand-alone solution using third-party software

 • Multiple cameras can be connected to a single machine vision controller